Loading lesson…

 The big idea: every model's behavior is partly determined by its training data, and that data is often drawn from the open internet where anyone can contribute.
 Data poisoning is a real, cheap, partially-mitigated attack class, and the research on defenses is lagging the attacks.

-What is the core idea behind "Data Poisoning: Attacking AI Through Its Training Set"?
+What is the main idea of "Data Poisoning: Attacking AI Through Its Training Set"?

-Which best describes the scope of "Data Poisoning: Attacking AI Through Its Training Set"?
+Which action would help you apply "Data Poisoning: Attacking AI Through Its Training Set" responsibly?